-Notre Dame has offered this blogging platform for its members to self-publish, free of charge.
-By creating a blog, you should be aware of the various policies that apply to you.
+Notre Dame has offered this WordPress platform for its members to self-publish, free of charge.
+By creating a free WordPress site, you should be aware of the various policies that apply to you.

 We’ve created this simple guidelines document to answer some of your questions.

-First, you should know that by owning a blog here you are bound by the Responsible Use of Technologies policy at the University of Notre Dame.
+First, you should know that by owning a site here you are bound by the Responsible Use of Technologies policy at the University of Notre Dame.

 Faculty, staff, and students of the University of Notre Dame.

-Once your blog is active, you are responsible for all maintenance and troubleshooting.
+Once your site is active, you are responsible for all content and troubleshooting.
 To help with your maintenance activities, we have provided links to WordPress resources (below).
+The platform owners will keep WordPress, themes, and plugins updated.

 We strongly suggest that you review these resources to find the answer to your questions before contacting University Communications Web Support (email@example.com) for additional help.
-While we are able to set up a blog for you for free, we must charge for providing assistance with requests beyond the scope of the initial blog set up.
-Our rate as of July 1, 2016 is $95/hour.
+We have limited availability for providing assistance with requests beyond the scope of the initial site set up.

 Academic Freedom and What You Post